privacycg/nav-tracking-mitigations/bounce-tracking-explainer.md

 # Stakeholder Feedback / Opposition

-Pending feedback after publication.
+This proposal was discussed at TPAC 2022 in [FedID CG](https://github.com/fedidcg/meetings/blob/main/2022/2022-09-12-TPAC-notes.md#bounce-tracking-mitigations), [Web Payments WG](https://www.w3.org/2022/09/13-wpwg-minutes.html#:~:text=running%20their%20businesses.-,Navigation%20tracking,-%5BBen%27s%20slides), and in informal settings.

+Browser vendors signaled cautious interest in aligning in some kind of solution in this space.
+In particular, user interaction was called out as being a suboptimal signal to use for this proposal in the long term, but was also acknowledged as the best one we have today.
+We should be open to adjusting the algorithm to use other signals in the future.

+The identity community seemed satisfied that their use cases would not break.
+The payment community was concerned that some flows could end up in higher friction states, but no broken flows were identified.

+We are tracking at-risk use cases in the [nav-tracking mitigations issues](https://github.com/privacycg/nav-tracking-mitigations/issues?q=is%3Aopen+label%3Abounce-tracking+label%3Aat-risk-use-case).

 # References and Acknowledgements

 Safari, Firefox, and Brave have all shipped some form of bounce tracking mitigation.
 Each browser currently has a different approach to mitigation.
-A description of these features are summarized in a PrivacyCG [draft report](https://privacycg.github.io/nav-tracking-mitigations/#deployed-mitigations).
+A description of these features are summarized in the [nav-tracking mitigiations draft report](https://privacycg.github.io/nav-tracking-mitigations/#deployed-mitigations).
 Specifically, this explainer most closely aligns with the following shipped features:

 *   Brave's [unlinkable bouncing](https://brave.com/privacy-updates/16-unlinkable-bouncing/) uses ephemeral storage for known bounce trackers if there is not already first-party storage for the site.
 *   Firefox’s [redirect tracking protection](https://developer.mozilla.org/en-US/docs/web/privacy/redirect_tracking_protection) deletes storage for sites on the disconnect.me list if there has not been a first-party interaction within the last 45 days.
 *   Safari expires or [deletes storage](https://webkit.org/blog/8311/intelligent-tracking-prevention-2-0/#:~:text=Protection%20Against%20First%20Party%20Bounce%20Trackers) on sites after client-detected bounce tracking if there is not an interaction within 1 to 7 days.

 We want to acknowledge and thank the other browser vendors for all the work they have done on this topic.

-In addition we are thankful for the work being done in the [PrivacyCG](https://privacycg.github.io/nav-tracking-mitigations/) on this topic.

 Thank you for design input, feedback, and review from: